 Using the File Vault and SharePoint integration

-The file fault allows you to upload and/or link supporting documents, like research reports or project documentation, to StratNavApp.com.
+The file fault allows you to upload and/or link supporting documents, like research reports or project documentation, and link them directly to elements of your business strategy.

 Once you've uploaded or linked a file, you can also make notes about it.

-There are two ways of linking files in StratNavApp.com:
+There are two ways of linking files in StratNav:

 1. Upload the file to our internal File Vault.